ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH01/CH01_L05/README.md

 `eksctl version`

+`eksctl create cluster`

+A cluster will be created with default parameters

+- exciting auto-generated name, e.g. “fabulous-mushroom-1527688624”
+- 2x m5.large nodes (this instance type suits most common use-cases, and is good value for money)
+- use official AWS EKS AMI
+- us-west-2 region
+- dedicated VPC (check your quotas)
+-  using static AMI resolver

+Lets go ahead and delete that cluster

+`eksctl delete cluster --name CLUSTERNAME`

 ### [Network Troubleshooting image](https://github.com/strongjz/netshoot?organization=strongjz&organization=strongjz)

 Troubleshooting applications pods can be difficult from outside the cluster, running a container with troubleshooting tools